PhD Comprehensive Exam

 The Examining Committee

-The examining committee is comprised of the candidate’s supervisory committee (supervisor plus three other members), of which one committee member (not the supervisor) is designated as the chairperson.
+The examining committee is composed of the candidate’s supervisory committee (supervisor plus three other members), of which one committee member (not the supervisor) is designated as the chairperson.

 During the Examination